The Hirsh Center

 Taking certain medications may also weaken your bones, and adults with a history of hormone imbalances or thyroid disorders are at a higher risk.
 Poor diet, a sedentary lifestyle, and other medical conditions like rheumatoid arthritis can also put you at risk for developing osteoporosis.

 The goal of osteoporosis treatments is to prevent further bone density loss and to strengthen your bones to prevent fractures.
 The Hirsh Center medical team may prescribe medications that help protect your bones or hormone therapy to decrease bone loss.
 One of only two practices in the state of Florida that is nationally accredited for musculoskeletal ultrasounds, the center uses ultrasound-guidance technology to administer injections that help reduce the effects of osteoporosis.

 Additionally, making lifestyle changes such as quitting smoking or becoming more active can also help slow the progression of the disease and keep your bones strong.
 Taking supplements to increase your vitamin D and calcium levels may also help to control the symptoms of osteoporosis and strengthen your bones.

-To learn more about treatment options for osteoporosis, call the Del Ray or schedule a consultation using the online system.
+To learn more about treatment options for osteoporosis, please call the Delray office or schedule a consultation using the online system.